antlr/intellij-plugin-v4/README.md

 For the same reasons, if your parser and/or lexer classes extend a custom implementation of the base parser/lexer classes, your custom code will *not* be run during live preview.

+As of 1.17, this limitation is partially not true.
+The configuration window of a grammar has a new option that allows using the generated parser code in the preview.
+In this case, the grammar must be compiled into a Java class (just to be on Project's target classpath).
+Any changes made to such grammar are not immediately reflected in the preview and the project must be recompiled instead.

 ## History

 See [Releases](https://github.com/antlr/intellij-plugin-v4/releases)